-In today's video I'm going to answer the question Can a lack of sleep cause hair loss?
+Today we're going to answer the question - Can a lack of sleep cause hair loss?

-I’m going to show you how you how a lack of sleep can:
+In this article, we're going to explain how a lack of sleep can:

 - Brain functioning

 In this article it was found that lack of sleep can result in higher levels of stress, which are shown to cause hair loss, with some experts actually describe lack of sleep as a form of stress.

 Telogen Effluvium can shock follicles into the resting or the shedding period of the hair growth cycle but once the stress is under control and your sleep patterns get back to normal, healthy hair growth should return.
 It's important to note that hair loss related to stress and hair loss can happen a few months after a stressful or sleep deprived period, and it can take up to six months for full regrowth to become noticeable.

 Telogen Effluvium which continues for more than six months is known as Chronic Telogen Effluvium or Diffuse Hair Loss.

 This piece of research shows that the body also undergoes numerous cycles during sleep, which promote the stem cell activity that generates epithelial cells for hair growth.